-- Business development activity-this includes the acquisition of new properties, development of relations with potential tenants and development of relationships with providers who may become recurring clients of the Company; - Leasing activity-this includes working with tenants as existing leases are set to expire; working with tenants as they need additional space or have other needs; working with tenants on the collection of receivables; working with potential tenants and brokers to fill vacancies as they arise; and working to increase overall portfolio rental rates and weighted average remaining lease term; - Employee satisfaction and turnover-this includes reviewing employee, compensation levels, bonus potentials, and benefits; providing an environment where employees can obtain their desired work/life balance; and reducing overall employee turnover; - Timely and accurate financial statement preparation and filing-this includes the timely preparation of the Company's quarterly filings, on Form 10-Q, and annual filings, on Form 10-K; timely preparation and filing of other SEC forms including Forms 8-K, Form-4, etc.; and providing the documentation, processes and controls to insure there are no significant deficiencies or material weaknesses in the Company's Internal Control over Financial Reporting; - Investor relations activities-this includes maintaining relationships with current and potential investors; participating in conferences and non-deal road shows; and reviewing and updating the Company's website, investor presentation, supplemental data report and other investor information; - Capital markets activities-this includes maintaining relationships with investment and commercial banks and managing the Company's credit facilities and equity raising activities through the Company's "At-The-Market Offering Program" and other capital raising alternatives; and - Environmental, Social and Governance (ESG) policy management-this includes reviewing the Company's existing ESG policies, comparing those policies to peers and guidelines to determine where the Company can improve, implementing policies to increase the Company's overall attainment of ESG goals and publication of the results of the ESG policies and goal attainment.
+- Business development activity-this includes the acquisition of new properties, development of relations with potential tenants and development of relationships with providers who may become recurring clients of the Company; - Leasing activity-this includes working with tenants as existing leases are set to expire; working with tenants as they need additional space or have other needs; working with tenants on the collection of receivables; working with potential tenants and brokers to fill vacancies as they arise; and working to increase overall portfolio rental rates and weighted average remaining lease term; - Employee satisfaction and turnover-this includes reviewing employee compensation levels, bonus potentials, and benefits; providing an environment where employees can obtain their desired work/life balance; and reducing overall employee turnover; - Timely and accurate financial statement preparation and filing-this includes the timely preparation of the Company's quarterly filings, on Form 10-Q, and annual filings, on Form 10-K; timely preparation and filing of other SEC forms including Forms 8-K, Form-4, etc.; and providing the documentation, processes and controls to insure there are no material weaknesses in the Company's Internal Control over Financial Reporting; - Investor relations activities-this includes maintaining relationships with current and potential investors; participating in conferences and non-deal road shows; and reviewing and updating the Company's website, investor presentation, supplemental data report and other investor information; - Capital markets activities-this includes maintaining relationships with investment and commercial banks and managing the Company's credit facilities and equity raising activities through the Company's "At-The-Market Offering Program" and other capital raising alternatives; and - Environmental, Social and Governance (ESG) policy management-this includes reviewing the Company's existing ESG policies, comparing those policies to peers and guidelines to determine where the Company can improve, and implementing policies to increase the Company's overall attainment of ESG goals.

-In 2020, the Compensation Committee approved the payment of cash individual performance awards to the Company's executive officers in the aggregate of approximately \$694,000.
+In 2022, the Compensation Committee approved the payment of cash individual performance awards to the Company's executive officers in the aggregate of approximately \$801,720.
 The executive officers each elected to acquire restricted shares of common stock in lieu of the cash bonuses, which based on their elections are subject to an eight-year cliff vesting schedule.
-Based on the eight-year restriction period elected, the executive officers acquired an aggregate of 14,437 shares of restricted stock in lieu of their cash bonuses and were granted 14,436 additional shares based on the restriction period elected.
+Based on the eight-year restriction period elected, the executive officers acquired an aggregate of 20,096 shares of restricted stock in lieu of their cash bonuses and were granted 20,092 additional shares based on the restriction period elected.

-All executive officers have elected to take 100% of their bonuses and acquire shares of restricted stock since the Company's initial public offering, or since joining the Company as an executive officer.
+All executive officers have elected to take 100% of their bonuses and acquire shares of restricted stock since the Company's initial public offering, or since joining the Company.